kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 "Liquid Swords","GZA",1990
 ```

-The application code has to parse the files each time it wants to read/update records.
-So, for example, if we want to get the year that GZA went solo, we may write some simple Python code like the following that would go line by line:
+The application code must parse the files each time it wants to read or update the records.
+For example, if we want to get the year that GZA went solo, we may write some simple Python code like the following that would go line by line:

 ```python
 for line in file.readlines():